 I’m just saying you can’t put an affiliate link in a post and then leave it.
 You’ll make more money if you regularly schedule that post on your social media channels.

 After all, it’s affiliate marketing.
 And marketing is a touch point game.
 Statistically they’ve done studies that prove it takes nearly seven “touches” to get someone to buy.
 Because you’re a blogger and need to be a bit more authentic with your connections, you’ll have to spread this out over time and promote to your audience in a genuine way, but the point is to always be promoting that content.

 It took me awhile to get to this place and the learning curve has been steep, but I'm glad I'm now effectively leveraging affiliate income, especially after focusing on audience building for so long.
-If you'd like to learn more about making money from a blog, click here to read my tutorial or here to grab the Blog Yourself Rich workbook.
+If you'd like to learn more about making money from a blog, click here to read my tutorial or here to grab my course, Beginner Blog Accelerator.